dsebastien/regForm/backend/README.md

     * if the user has chosen not to be added to the waiting list
       * an information message is displayed: "no slots available but you can request to be added to the wait list"
   * if yes, the request is sent
-* the application passes the token along when it sends requests: Authorization: Bearer <token>
+* the application passes the token along when it sends requests: X_Authorization: Bearer <token>

-When the back-end receives a subscription request
+When the back-end receives a subscription request (register call)
-* it checks for the presence of the token, validity, IP, previous tries, etc (done by token_check.php)
+* it checks for the presence of the token, validity, IP, previous tries, etc
   * if nok
     * 401: no token
     * 403: unauthorized (invalid, outdate, different ip, ...)